NokkTsang/AI_Gaming_Agent/README.md

 - Add YOLOv8Small for object detection
 - Adjust the screen capture to native resolution capture instead of logical resolution capture
 - To do:
-  - Test if saved succesfull memory skills can be reused
+  - Test if the saved succesfull memory skills can be reused
   - Compare strong model without vision support and weak model with vison support (ocr, yolo...)

 ### 5/10/2025